Perseus Mining explain their expansion strategy in West Africa where the company is developing three gold projects.

 Perseus places a very high priority in working closely with our host communities and host governments to establish harmonious and mutually beneficial relations.
 We have come to realise over time that there is a very close nexus between harmonious community relations and harmonious labour relations.
 The fact that this exists is a function of the fact that most of our workforce is drawn from the local communities and so if they are unhappy at home it does affect their performance at work and therefore the productivity of our mine.

-In Cote d’Ivoire, we have adopted a similar philosphy in terms of establishing and nurturing relationships at both a government level and at the level of our host communities.
-It is relatively early days in terms of our relationships with the communities around Sissingue and also Yaoure, However, good progress has been made at both localities and we are very confident that both communities will benefit enormously in the fullness of time from hosting a Perseus run mining operation in their midst.
+In Cote d’Ivoire, we have adopted a similar philosophy in terms of establishing and nurturing relationships at both a government level and at the level of our host communities.
+It is relatively early days in terms of our relationships with the communities around Sissingué and also Yaouré, However, good progress has been made at both localities and we are very confident that both communities will benefit enormously in the fullness of time from hosting a Perseus run mining operation in their midst.